gizagoo/react-expensify/README.md

 ﻿# Expensify-app

-This is an exercise from the course "The Complete React Web Development course" available on uDemy.com
+This is an exercise from the course "The Complete React Web Development course (with Redux)" available on uDemy.com